-- You have a lot of leads already (probably, daily form submissions and leads that range from low to high quality)
+- Have a lot of leads already (probably, daily form submissions and leads that range from low to high quality)

 - You have content beyond just web pages (downloadable content)

-- You have a large email list of diverse subscribers (and need segmentation)
+- Have a large email list of diverse subscribers (and need segmentation)

 - You do more than just email marketing (social, webinars, etc.)

-- You have a “high consideration” product or service (long sales process, multiple decision makers)
+- Have a “high consideration” product or service (long sales process, multiple decision makers)

 - You have a marketing team (probably 2+ people at least)

-- You have a sales team (probably 2+ people at least)
+- Have a sales team (probably 2+ people at least)

 Even if a company fits each of these criteria, marketing automation is still not necessary.
 Our little company has more than a million website visitors and 1000+ business leads every year …and we use no marketing automation or fancy analytics systems.